recsyspolimi/recsys-challenge-2025-synerise/README.md

 - **BPR models** for collaborative filtering on products and categories
 - **First Phase models** to leverage historical data for new user interactions

-Specifically, in respect to the image above, we have:
+Specifically, with respect to the image above, we have:
 - **Sequence Reconstruction Autoencoder (SRA)**: A model which includes a GRU encoder and decoder, trained with a reconstruction loss to capture sequential patterns in user behavior.
 - **MultiTask Learning (MTL)**: A model that extends the SRA.
-It includes a GRU encoder, with attention mechanism, and three small decoder for the challenge open tasks.
+It includes a GRU encoder, with attention mechanism, and three small decoders for the challenge open tasks.
 - **Future Interaction Prediction (FIP)**: Alternative to the SRA model where given N-1 months of user interactions, the model predicts the next month interactions.
 It uses a GRU encoder and decoder, and uses MSE loss for target.
 - **BPR models**: Two Matrix Factorization models, with BPR as loss, specifically one for SKU and one for Category, whose propensity scores are concatenated to the embeddings for improving propensity tasks.

 This ensemble approach allows us to create robust **Universal Behavioral Profiles** that generalize well across the diverse prediction tasks in the challenge.

 # Create Final submission
 We need to run different models since the hybrid is a combination of all our best results.
-For creating the best hybrid you need to first compute all the submodels.
+For creating the best hybrid, you need to first compute all the submodels.

 Most of the code has already set the parameters to obtain the exact embeddings we used for the final submission.
 So, in some of the code important steps, such as validation, are not often present.
 However, you can change the parameters to obtain different embeddings.